-Or stones, our stock's original should be hurled.
-Again, by some, in this unpeopled world.
+What helps it woman to be free from war, Nor, being armed, fierce troops to follow far, If without battle self-wrought wounds annoy them, And their own privy-weaponed hands destroy them.
+Who unborn infants first to slay invented, Deserved thereby with death to be tormented.
+Because thy belly should rough wrinkles lack, Wilt thou thy womb-inclosed offspring wrack?
+Had ancient mothers this vile custom cherished, All human kind by their default had perished; Or1 stones, our stock's original should be hurled.
+10 Again, by some, in this unpeopled world.
 Who should have Priam's wealthy substance won, If watery Thetis had her child fordone?
 In swelling womb her twins had Ilia killed, He had not been that conquering Rome did build.
 Had Venus spoiled her belly's Trojan fruit, The earth of Cæsars had been destitute.
-Thou also that wert born fair, had'st decaved, If such a work thy mother had assaved.
-20 Myself, that better die with loving may, Had seen, my mother killing me, no day.
+Thou also that wert born fair, had'st decayed, If such a work thy mother had assayed.
+Myself, that better die with loving may, 20 Had seen, my mother killing me, no2 day.
 Why tak'st increasing grapes from vinetrees full?
 With cruel hand why dost green apples pull?
-Fruits ripe will fall ; let springing things increase, Life is no light price of a small surcease.
-Why with hid irons are your bowels torn?
+Fruits ripe will fall; let springing things increase, Life is no light price of a small surcease.3 Why with hid irons are your bowels torn?
 And why dire poison give you babes unborn?
 At Colchis, stained with children's blood, men rail.
-And mother-murdered Itvs they 4 bewail 30 Both unkind parents ; but, for causes sad, Their wedlocks' pledges venged their husbands bad.
+And mother-murdered Itys they4 bewail Both unkind parents; but, for causes sad, 30 Their wedlocks' pledges venged their husbands bad.
 What Tereus, what Iason you provokes, To plague your bodies with such harmful strokes?
+Armenian tigers never did so ill, Nor dares the lioness her young whelps kill.
+But tender damsels do it, though with pain; Oft dies she that her paunch-wrapt 1 child hath slain: She dies, and with loose hairs to grave is sent, And whoe'er see her, worthily 2 lament.
+But in the air let these words come to naught, 40 And my presages of no weight be thought.